memsql/SingleStoreNETConnector/docs/content/tutorials/tracing.md

 # Tracing

-MySqlConnector implements `ActivitySource` for tracing its operations.
-The `ActivitySource` name is `MySqlConnector`.
+SingleStoreConnector implements `ActivitySource` for tracing its operations.
+The `ActivitySource` name is `SingleStoreConnector`.

 The available activity names and tags are documented in [issue 1036](https://github.com/mysql-net/MySqlConnector/issues/1036).